-&lt;sup>211 Один ли народ русские, украинцы и белорусы?, https://zen.yandex.ru/media/slaviarus/odin-li-narod-russkie-ukraincy-i-belorusy-5d49b26435ca3100ac149ce2, (accessed: 15.06.21).
+Один ли народ русские, украинцы и белорусы?, https://zen.yandex.ru/media/slaviarus/odin-li-narod-russkie-ukraincy-i-belorusy-5d49b26435ca3100ac149ce2, (accessed: 15.06.21).

-Delemaion lenguage is on Hindowing of the development of Belarusian language is an Hindering of the development of artificial linguistic creation belarusization [TN: promotion of Belarusian identity] The West treats Belarusian Hindering of the development of pro- citizens as second-class Western sentiment in the Belarusian human beings society A shared past is the basis for Building a positive image of Russia a common future Belarusian society Without Russia, Belarus will The Kremlin's integration projects are a fall into ruin and internal guarantee of security and economic conflict stability The West plans to use Belarus Undermining trust in Western states and - institutions as a tool to advance its Institutions interests Russia as the only guarantor Popularising Kremlin initiatives and Post-Soviet countries of of stability and peace in the presenting the project of Russian- post-Soviet region Belarusian integration as a model. interest to Russian The West seeks to destabilise Building a negative image of Western integration projects the post-Soviet region integration structures (excluding Ukraine) (following the scenario of Donbas in the case of Belarus) The dissolution of the USSR Promotion of the Kremlin's was a mistake reintegration projects Wus u misture remegration projects Ukraine is a failed state Weakening of Ukraine's position in international relations The conflict in eastern Ukraine is not a reliable and stable Ukraine is an internal partner in international relations Ukrainian problem Baltic States and Poland, Ukraine provokes Russia to Destabilisation of the internal situation Ukraine war in Ukraine ····

-The Baltic States, Poland and Negating trust in the democratic

-Ukraine have agreed to limit institutions of Western democracies

-their sovereignty by the EU,

-NATO and the US

-The West applies political Discrediting democratic values and

-and ethical double standards institutions
+a common future Belarusian society Without Russia, Belarus will The Kremlin's integration projects are a fall into ruin and internal guarantee of security and economic conflict stability The West plans to use Undermining trust in Western states Belarus as a tool to advance and institutions its interests Russia as the only guarantor Popularising Kremlin initiatives and of stability and peace in the presenting the project of Russian- Post-Soviet countries of post-Soviet region Belarusian integration as a model. interest to Russian The West seeks to destabilise Building a negative image of Western integration projects (excluding Ukraine) the post-Soviet region integration structures (following the scenario of Donbas in the case of Belarus) The dissolution of the USSR Promotion of the Kremlin's was a mistake reintegration projects Ukraine is a failed state Westering of Hilmaine's modeling in Okraine is a failed state Weakening of Ukraine's position in international relations The conflict in eastern Ukraine is not a reliable and stable Ukraine is an internal partner in international relations Ukrainian problem partner in international relations Okramian problem Baltic States and Poland, Ukraine provokes Russia to Destabilisation of the internal situation Ukraine war in Ukraine The Baltic States, Poland Negating trust in the democratic and Ukraine have agreed to institutions of Western democracies limit their sovereignty by the EU, NATO and the US The West applies political Discrediting democratic values and and ethical double standards institutions

-By using specific methods Weakening the credibility of selected

-Western European (secret services, agents of actors in international relations or

-countries and the USA influence, 'puppet creating false information about them
+Western European countries and the USA Weakening the credibility of selected actors in international relations or creating false information about them -- -- --

-opposition', financial

-support), the West wants to

-bring about a new wave of

-colour revolutions

-"We are rather brothers than friends"
+"We are rather brothers than friends"212